 - An odd example exists in "Ghost Writer in the Sky," when Beetlejuice writes an autobiography filled with lies about his friends and neighbors.
 The exception is Lydia, who isn't mentioned at all.
 She's angry about the omission, naturally, but Beetlejuice is forced to admit that the reason he didn't write about her was because he couldn't think of a single negative thing to say about her - not even a lie.

 - In "Time Flies," they cause Grandfather Time to stop and screw up the flow of time.
 BJ is thrilled, since this lets him play pranks on helpless victims who can't retaliate.
 But then Lydia explains that if they don't set things right, time will cause them to have never met.
 Aghast at the idea of forgetting "my Lydster," he immediately agrees.

-- In "Oh Brother," she very nearly convinces BJ to tell his brother Donny that he loves him; what he actually ends up saying is that he doesn't hate him, which is closer than he usually gets with anyone.
+- In "Oh Brother," she very nearly convinces BJ to tell his brother Donny that he loves him.
+He doesn't like "the L-word;" what he actually ends up saying is that he doesn't hate him, which is closer than he gets with anyone (except once).
 But the only reason he even does that much is because she asked.
 As he puts it, "Anything for you, Babes."

 - In "Brinkadoom," Lydia walks around playing a loud, obnoxious musical instrument to keep the residents of the eponymous village awake so the place doesn't vanish.
 Beetlejuice is extremely amused by her efforts.

 - Multiple episodes show that they keep pictures of each other on hand.
 Lydia is seen taking several of BJ, and has at least one in a frame.
 Taking the series in total, BJ seems to have a picture of Lydia in every room of his house, as well as a full size poster of her in his jacket.